artesian well

 - Artois is named after artesian well[2].

-- artesian well's subclass of is recorded as water well[6].
+- artesian well is a type of water well[3].

 - artesian well's Commons category is recorded as Artesian wells[4].